-- 1. Unless otherwise agreed by the parties, the arbitral tribunal - a. may appoint one or more experts to report to it on specific issues to be determined by the arbitral tribunal; - b. may require a party to give the expert any relevant information or to produce, or to provide access to, any relevant documents, goods or other property for his inspection. - 2.
+- may require a party to give the expert any relevant information or to provide access to any relevant documents, goods or other property for his inspection. - 2.
 Unless otherwise agreed by the parties, if a party so requests or if the arbitral tribunal considers it necessary, the expert shall, after delivery of his written or oral report, participate in a hearing where the parties have the opportunity to put questions to him and to present expert witnesses in order to testify on the points at issue.

 Article 27.
-Court Assistance in Taking Evidence
+Court assistance in taking evidence

-The arbitral tribunal or a party with the approval of the arbitral tribunal may request from a competent court of Canada assistance in taking evidence.
-The court may execute the request within its competence and according to its rules on taking evidence.
+The arbitral tribunal or a party with the approval of the arbitral tribunal may request from the Court of Session or the sheriff court assistance in taking evidence and recovering documents.
+The court may execute the request within its competence and according to its rules on taking evidence and recovery of documents.